fr3e1/30-2-notes/Social 30-2/Unit 3/Chapter 12/Chapter 12.md

 ## 1. How do command economies attempt to answer the three basic economic questions:

-## A: What will be produced?
+### A: What will be produced?
+The government decides through study and planning what the needs of the socirty are.Individual consumers are given priority

-## B: How will goods and services be distributed?
+### B: How will goods and services be distributed?
+The government or the public owns the factories, resources, and all the means of production

+Quotas (production targets) are set for factories and farms.
+There is no private property or competition between different producers

+the government may direct individuals to jobs and careers that best meet the needs of the society

-## C: To whom will goods and services be distributed?
+### C: To whom will goods and services be distributed?
+The government controls distribution according to people's needs, and this promotes economic equality.
+The government may also use this control to achieve military, industrial, or other goals for the society.
+Prices for goods are set by central planners.

-## D: Who will make these decisions?
+### D: Who will make these decisions?
+The leaders and their planning group (the central planners) determine the needs of the society and create, implement, and assess the plan

 ## 2. What is the Gosplan that existed in the Former Soviet Union?
+A group of economic experts carry out the goals of the government called the Gosplan

 ## Case Study: Cuba
 ## 3. What was the ultimate goal of Fidel Castro?
+Castro's goal has been described as the "cherished ideal of egalitarianism, where every man must be equal even if all are poor"

 ## 4. Why is a doctor and a garbage man seen as similar in value and pay in Cuba?
+a doctor and a cleaner would both be judged as having a positive impact; if the trash collector did not collect trash properly, then society would suffer from unsanitary living conditions.
+The jobs would not receive equal pay, but the difference would not be great

 ## 5. What are some perceived advantages and disadvantages of Command Economies?
 | Some perceived Advantages | some perceived Disadvantages |